peterpeter5/shallot/README.md

 ## What is a shallot?

 It is a small onion.
 It has only small and few layers.
-When you use it (cut it for cocking), it does not make you cry (that much).
+When you use it (cut it for cooking), it does not make you cry (that much).

 The above description of the vegetable, is a good misson-statement for what `shallot` (the [micro-] "webframework") tries to be.

 `shallot` is a small layer on top of an ASGI - compatible server, like: uvicorn, hypercorn, ...
 It is haveliy inspired by [ring](https://github.com/ring-clojure/ring).
 The main differnce to other webframeworks is, that `shallot` is easly pugable and extensible.
 Every component can be switched and new features can be added without touching `shallot`s source-code.
-That is accomplished by using middlewares for every functionality in `shallot`.
+That is accomplished by using middlewares for nearly every functionality in `shallot`.

 ## Architecture